Skip to footer content

 $vbLabelText $csharpLabel

-The Form property exposes an enumerable collection of all form fields within the document.
+The Form property exposes an enumerable collection of all fields in the document.
 Each field object provides its Name, current Value, and type information.
-This enables the building of generic form processors that handle any PDF form structure without hard-coded field names.
+Generic form processors use this pattern to handle any PDF form structure without hard-coded field names.

 Output